 If you’ve recently left employment for the world of self-employment, the Association of Independent Professionals and the Self Employed (IPSE) recommends taking your equivalent earnings as an employee and adding a third again to arrive at your freelance annual salary – this is to ensure that you can cover expenses like sick pay, holiday pay, taxes, equipment, and overheads.

 Many freelancers and small business owners find it incredibly hard to talk about money.

 It can be helpful to talk to a trusted friend about your rates or even to stand in front of a mirror and say, “I charge £XXX per day” until it becomes so mundane and routine that you stop feeling uncomfortable about saying the words out loud.

 It’s worth reaching out to other freelance trainers on forums and in your networks to ask what their rates are and how they arrived at that figure.
-Conversations such as this one on Training Zone can give you insights into how other freelance trainers set their rates.
+These sorts of conversations can give you insights into how other freelance trainers set their rates.

 It may be difficult to get a straight answer, not because people are being deliberately secretive, but because there are so many different factors that affect fee rates.

 5. Ask HR people in your network what they consider to be the going rate for training

 If you have any HR managers in your network, you could reach out to ask what they would expect to pay a freelance trainer for the services you provide.

 6. Ask the client what their budget is

 Another approach is to ask the client what their budget is before you send them a quote or training proposal, as well as what their budget covers and what falls outside of the budget.
 By asking questions and understanding as much as possible about why the potential client needs your training services, you can work out the value to their company and set a rate that reflects this.